 Tesla Hatchback: Price and availability

 Elon Musk confirmed that the car will cost $25,000.
 It’s unclear whether that is the full purchase price, or if that includes the “potential savings” discount Tesla advertises, and supposedly includes potential federal subsidies and gas savings.

 In other words, the car could realistically cost more.
 Especially since Tesla has been raising price very regularly over the past year due to various supply chain issues.
 The most recent price hike was, in part at least, due to the rising price of nickel - a key component in many EV batteries.

 As for release, Tesla originally announced it was ready to release the hatchback at some point in 2023.
 However that was assuming the car didn't fall foul of delays, something Tesla is all to familiar with.
-In fact, considering the delays affecting both the Cybertruck and the Roadster, it doesn't look likely that the hatchback will arrive anytime soon.
+In fact, considering the delays affecting both the Cybertruck and the Roadster, the hatchback seems to be on the backburner.

 CEO Elon Musk even confirmed that the automaker is "not currently working on a $25K" car.
 Apparently the automaker is more focussed on ramping up production of existing cars, like the production-challenged Model X, and the eventual launch of the Cybertruck.

 Musk later confirmed that 2023 would be the year the Cybertruck, Roadster and Tesla Semi truck will launch.
 Or at least, that's the plan if more supply chain delays don't get in the way.
 There's been no word on the $25k hatchback, and it's likely we won't be seeing it next year.

 Tesla Hatchback: Performance and range speculation